Great Day (1945 film): Plot

 The small (fictional) English village of Denley is thrown into excitement by the impending 'surprise' visit of Eleanor Roosevelt.
 However, the family of the impoverished local squire, whose wife is the moving spirit of the local Women's Institute, is faced with several crises.

 Margaret 'Meg' Ellis, their daughter, works as a Land Girl on a nearby farm.
-She is loved by the farm's owner, who is twice her age, but is reluctant to allow him to announce their engagement, as she is still being wooed by her former boyfriend, now an army officer.
+She is loved by the farm's owner, who is twice her age, but is reluctant to allow him to announce their engagement, as she is still being wooed by her former boyfriend, now an Army officer.
 The farmer's unmarried sister is openly bitter at the prospect of Meg becoming mistress of the property.

-Captain John Ellis, her father, a decorated hero of World War 1 and now a frustrated alcoholic, is arrested in a local pub for attempted theft of a ten shilling note to buy drinks.
+Captain John Ellis, her father, a decorated hero of the First World War and now a frustrated alcoholic, is arrested in a local pub for attempted theft of a ten shilling note to buy drinks.
 Released from custody later that evening, he cannot face the humiliation in his small community and wanders into the woods to commit suicide.
 His wife, realising what has happened, sends Margaret to talk to him.
 They convince him to face up to his problems and assure him that they love him.
 As Mrs Roosevelt arrives, John and his family take their place in the welcoming throng, with John proudly wearing his medal ribbons.